Associate Director | ALN Kenya | Anjarwalla & Khanna

 P O Box 200-00606, Sarit Centre, Nairobi, Kenya

 Telephone:+254 (0) 703 032 153

-James has over 22 years of experience, having worked with the Kenya Revenue Authority, the Organisation for Economic Co-operation and Development’s Tax Inspectors without Borders Project, and most recently, serving as the Head of Transfer Pricing at Andersen Tax in Nairobi.
+James has over 22 years of experience, having worked at Kenya Revenue Authority as Head of the International Tax office Domestic Taxes Department; the Organisation for Economic Co-operation and Development as Head of the Secretariat Tax Inspectors Without Borders Programme, and most recently, serving as the Head of Transfer Pricing at Andersen Tax in Nairobi.

-James is an Advocate of the High Court of Kenya and a member of the Law Society in Kenya (LSK).
+James is an Advocate of the High Court of Kenya, a member of the Law Society in Kenya (LSK) and a member of the Chartered Institute of Arbitrators (Kenya Branch).
 He holds a Master of Public Policy and Management (MPPM) degree from Strathmore University and an LL.B from the University of Nairobi.

 - Law Society of Kenya

 2015: Master of Public Policy and Management (MPPM), Strathmore University

 2000: Postgraduate Diploma in Law, Kenya School of Law